 Amazingly, my Garmin (affiliate link) distance showed exactly 3.1 miles so I must have run my tangents perfectly.
 That never happens!

 Some of my friends had asked whether or not the race was hilly when they were considering signing up for the race and when I checked out my previous recaps, I realized that I’d never included an elevation chart.
-Although the hills aren’t particularly steep, they were more noticeable this year since I didn’t do hill repeats this past summer.
+Although the hills aren’t particularly steep, they were more noticeable this year since I didn’t do hill repeats as part of my training.

 Socializing After the Race

 Immediately after I finished, I saw Lupe and Kathy.
 Kathy won her age group with a time of 22:31!